guide

 2. Do you have a pumped power shower, or have plans for one in the future?

 If you have a power shower, or plan to get one, then you shouldn’t opt for a combi boiler.
-While they’re great for saving space and well-suited to smaller households, they’re not usually compatible with showers that have an electric pump.
+While they’re great for saving space and for smaller homes, they don’t usually work with showers that have an electric pump.

-For more information on boiler types, check out our complete guide to different types of boilers, and how to choose which is right for you, and our explainer on combi boiler prices and savings.
+For more information on boiler types, check out our guide to different types of boilers.

-3. Do your hot water needs change through the year?
+3. Does the way you use hot water change throughout the year?

-Do you often have lots of extra guests staying during the holidays?
-Or do some members of your household spend part of the year somewhere else?
-If so, this is worth highlighting to your installer.
+Do you often have guests staying?
+Or do you spend part of the year somewhere else?
+If so, it’s worth highlighting to your installer.

 4. What home improvements are you planning?

-It’s worth telling your installer about any improvements you’re planning.
-Whether that’s solar panels, underfloor heating, or a new loft conversion, this could affect their suggestion for what’s best-suited.
+It’s also a good idea to let your installer know about any improvements you have in mind.
+Whether it’s solar panels, underfloor heating, or a new loft conversion – it could change which boiler is right for your home.

 5. Are you having any problems with your system?

-If there have been any issues with your boiler or heating and hot water system, it’s really important to let your installer know.
-This should help them make sure those issues don’t return with your new boiler.
+If you’ve had any issues with your boiler, heating, or hot water system, it’s important you tell your installer.
+They can help make sure those problems don’t come back in future.

 What to expect during a boiler installation